social-media-questionnaire-header

 • Who their target audience is.

 When you have the answers, you’ll be able to prepare content for campaigns that will resonate with your client’s target audience.
-Make sure to refresh yourself on this information regularly as part of a social media health check in order to stay on target to reach your goals.
+Make sure to regularly refresh yourself on this information as part of a social media health check to stay on target to reach your goals.
 And in the meantime, feel free to use our audit checklists:

 One of the greatest challenges of taking on a new social media client is stepping into their brand and using their voice.
 The more your client is able to tell you about their brand, the easier it will be to create content that is true to their brand voice and resonates with their audience.